RedEye1605/Leksara/README.md

 - Commercial or large-scale users should wrap `ReviewChain` with automated smoke tests to detect upstream dictionary or regex changes early.

 Leksara is licensed under the terms specified in `LICENSE`.

+---

+For more details, you can also visit our [official documentation website](https://bccfilkom.ub.ac.id/leksara).